-Protests rock Beirut as government seeks MPs confidence
+Protests rock Beirut as government seeks MPs' confidence

-BEIRUT (Reuters) - Hundreds of people were injured in Beirut on Tuesday in clashes between security forces and protesters who rejected the new government as it sought to win a parliamentary vote of confidence.
+BEIRUT (Reuters) - Scores of people were injured in Beirut on Tuesday in clashes between security forces and protesters rejecting the new government as it sought to win a parliamentary vote of confidence.

-Smoke wafted through Beirut where riot police fired tear gas at protesters seeking to block MPs from reaching the heavily barricaded parliament.
-The Lebanese Red Cross said it treated 373 people for injuries, taking 45 of them to hospital.
+Smoke wafted through Beirut where riot police fired tear gas at hundreds of protesters seeking to block MPs from reaching the heavily barricaded parliament.
+The Lebanese Red Cross said it treated 280 people for injuries, taking 39 of them to hospital.

 One of the world’s most heavily indebted states, Lebanon is facing an unprecedented financial crisis rooted in decades of state waste and corruption which have fueled public anger.